Azure/azure-batch-software-entitlement/src/sescmd/readme.md

   --not-before        The moment at which the token becomes active and the application is entitled to execute.

-  --expires           The moment at which the token expires and the application is no longer entitled to execute.
+  --not-after         The moment at which the token expires and the application is no longer entitled to execute.

   --address           The externally visible IP address of the machine entitled to execute the application.